-The contacts are disconnected.
-Each domain name (or "domain object") has one connected registrant, known as a "contact object".
-The contact object comprises various contact information concerning the registrant and has an identifier in the system, known as a "contact ID".
-In conjunction with a change of registrar, the domain object is relocated to the receiving registrar who manages the domain object and the contact object for the registrant.
-This means that the registrar can administer domain objects and contact objects via EPP.
+To a domain name (domain object) is a holder linked, a contact object.
+The contact object consists of various contact information concerning the holder and has an identifier in the system, a contact ID.
+In connection with a change of registrar, the domain object is moved to the receiving registrar.
+This means that after changing the registrar, it is the receiving registrar who manages the domain object and the contact object for the holder.
+This means that the registrar can administer the domain and contact object via EPP.